wayofthepie/blog-src/posts/2017-03-03-Building-an-assembler-in-haskell.markdown

       property prop_byte_parse
 ```
 Running the tests with `stack test` will run this spec and check that the property `prop_byte_parse`
-holds under the random values of `TwoCharHexString` that quickcheck produces - which we
+holds when parsing the random values of `TwoCharHexString` that quickcheck produces - which we
-ourselves defined in our `Arbitrary` instance.
+defined in our `Arbitrary` instance.

 But wait!
 The `byte` function was `undefined` so the test should fail!
 Yip, it should give
 output similar to the following.

 ```
-Progress: 1/2
+...
 Assembler
   byte
     should parse two consecutive characters in the hex range into a two character string FAILED [1]